 Chick-Lit Central – site covers chick-lit, women’s fiction, SOME historical fiction revolving around female characters, and memoirs and books empowering women.
 They have author interviews, book reviews and giveaways.

-Bloom With Tall Poppy Writers – founded by author Ann Garvin, a group of women authors who support each other and great causes through philanthropy.
+– founded by author Ann Garvin, a group of women authors who support each other and great causes through philanthropy.
 Their Facebook group and Instagram feature authors, book chat, reviews, book chat, and giveaways.

 A Mighty Blaze – started by authors Jenna Blum and Caroline Leavitt to assist authors with newly released books reach readers during the quarantine when in-store book launches were canceled.
 On Facebook and Instagram.

 Great Thoughts, Great Readers – started by Andrea Peskin Katz to connect authors and readers.
 You can share reviews, catch interviews, attend virtual book club, and win giveaways on their Facebook group and Instagram.